Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

   />
 </p>

-To trace this component, import any hook functions (here only `useState`) from `'react-hook-tracer'`, together with the `useTracer` hook, and insert `const { TracePanel } = useTracer()` at the start of the component function.
-Traced hooks accept an optional argument to add a custom label, so we will also pass `{ label: 'n' }` to `useState`.
+To trace this component, import any hook functions (here only `useState`) from `'react-hook-tracer'`, together with the `useTracer` hook, and insert `const { TracePanel } = useTracer()` at the start of the component function (or at least before any traced hook calls).
+Traced hooks accept an optional argument to show a custom label, so as an example we pass `{ label: 'n' }` to `useState` here.
 The `TracePanel` component returned by `useTracer` is included in the rendering:

 ```tsx
 import { useState, useTracer } from 'react-hook-tracer' // Update import